8thlight/hyperion/DEVELOPMENT.md

 ## Structure

-Hyperion is split into serveral submodules.
-The root, and client facing, module is 'api'.
-All other modules depend on this module.
+Hyperion is split into serveral packages.
+The root, and client facing, package is 'api'.
+All other packages depend on this package.

 ## Setup